How can we help? 👋

 • Description — Tooltip text explaining what the field captures

-• Field type – How data is entered (numeric, dropdown, boolean, text)
+• Field type — How data is entered (numeric, text, date, dropdown, boolean)

 • Unit (where applicable)